The fluorescent tube as we know it

 research - which one day I probably will - it appears that it was

 somewhere in the early 1930s that mainstream production of fluorescent

 lamps as we recognise them today would have started.

-then there have been inumerable improvements to the electrode, ballast
+then there have been innumerable improvements to the electrode, ballast

 and phosphor designs which have improved both the overall system

-efficacy and the colour rendering abilties of the lamps, the overall
+efficacy and the colour rendering abilities of the lamps, the overall

 design hasn't changed much however - if you were to look at a tube from